tomas-ravalli/marketing-mix-modeling/README.md

 | **Non-Media** | Others              | External factors, trends, seasonality                   |
 | **Non-Media** | Others              | Competitive price, distribution, trade promotions & media |

-`sales_performance`as the target variable.
+`sales_performance` was used as the target variable for the model.

 ## Modeling

 The core of the analysis is a Bayesian regression model that estimates the contribution of each sales driver.

-- **Bayesian framework**: Unlike traditional frequentist methods, this approach yields a full probability distribution for each parameter.
+- **Bayesian framework**: Unlike traditional frequentist methods, this approach yielded a full probability distribution for each parameter.
 This allowed us to quantify uncertainty, for example, by stating there is a "95% probability that the ROI for YouTube is between 2.1 and 2.8."
 - **Adstock transformation**: To capture the lagging effect of advertising, media variables were transformed using a geometric decay function.
-The model learns the optimal decay rate (memory effect) from the data, which indicates how long advertising's impact lingers.
+The model learned the optimal decay rate (memory effect) from the data, which indicates how long advertising's impact lingers.
 - **Saturation transformation**: To model diminishing returns, the adstocked media variables were passed through a Hill function.
-This S-shaped curve ensures that the incremental sales impact of an additional "dollar" of advertising spend decreases as the total spend increases.
+This S-shaped curve ensured that the incremental sales impact of an additional "dollar" of advertising spend decreases as the total spend increases.

 | Component | Description | Toolkit |
 | :--- | :--- | :--- |